 The valleys in the Upper Savinja River from the Kamnik Alps are considered by many to be the most beautiful place in Slovenia.
 All three valleys are almost parallel to each other and protected.
-The most famous and popular one of them is the Logar Valley - Logarska dolina in Slovene.
+The most famous and popular one is the Logar Valley - Logarska Dolina in Slovene.

 The Logar Valley is perfect for strolling and tasting the region’s famous cheese products and curds.

 The Logar Valley (Logarska dolina in Slovenian) is located in the Kamnik-Savinja Alps, not far from the northern border of Slovenia.
 Although the countryside bears many similarities to Triglav National Park, it is not part of it.

 - Distance from Kamnik: 1 hour / 50 km

 - Distance from Kranj: 1.5 hours / 60 km

 - Distance from Ljubljana: 1.5 hours / 70 km

 - Distance from Bled: 1.5 hours / 80 km

 - Distance from Klagenfurt: 1.5 hours / 70 km